d3vilguard/mesa-minimal-git-script/README.md

 Here I will provide you with an automated script that fallows the AUR steps for compiling mesa-minimal-git,  but before you run it you will have to set a few things explainet in the steps bellow.

 A [clean chroot](https://wiki.archlinux.org/title/DeveloperWiki:Building_in_a_clean_chroot) has to be configured, and a [local repository for pacman](https://wiki.archlinux.org/title/Pacman/Tips_and_tricks#Custom_local_repository) should be made.
+Before running this script you will need (**only once!**) to set the **chroot** and the **local repo**.
+The first two steps here will explain doing just that.

 I will be providing two scripts.
 One compiles mesa-minimal-git as is.
 The other will compile only the bare-minimum for AMD-GPUs.

-Before running this script you will need (**only once!**) to set the **chroot** and the **local repo**.
-The first two steps here will explain doing just that:

-# Why mesa-minimal-git
+## Why mesa-minimal-git

-Will tl;dr the AUR page for mesa-minimal-git, I use it for the sake of performance.
+Will tl;dr the AUR page for mesa-minimal-git - it's reason to exist is for the sake of performance and not compiling components that one wont normally need.
 The majority of mesa's components are of no use for me.
 Even better, the less components we compile, the lesser change for a build failure.

-# Setting up chroot
+## Setting up chroot

 The chroot is like a mini Arch install.
 We will be building the packages in it.
 > Building in a clean chroot prevents missing dependencies in packages,